trustification/trustify/docs/design/log_tracing.md

 * Don't panic, don't println (see below for exceptions).
 * [Log messages](https://crates.io/crates/log) and [tracing](https://crates.io/crates/tracing) should be relevant to
-  operating personell and developers, not end users.
+  operating personnel and developers, not end users.
 Ops will either run with a level of `warn` or `info` when sending to a tracing solution (like Jaeger).
 * Errors and warnings, which are relevant to the end user, must be sent back using the same channel (API call, UI, …) not the logging system